 Yes – a big difference.
 Look for an agency with the ability to meet your needs with the highest quality.
 Most hospices are Medicare certified, which not only means they accept insurance coverage through Medicare's hospice benefit, but they also meet the strict requirements to do so.
 It is important to ask if the hospice agency is also accredited by any other agency that monitors for quality and safety, for instance the Community Health Accreditation Program (CHAP).
 Medicare-certified hospices are required to provide some basic services, but not all.
 Check to see the full scope of services that your hospice could provide for you.
 Use recommendations from people you know.
 You have choices.

 I'm dealing with a loss from a death, but we didn't use Munson Hospice.
 Is there some help or support out there?

 Yes.
-Munson Home Health offers grief support and counseling services for anyone who needs those services.
-For more information, call 1-800-252-2065.
+Munson Hospice offers grief support for anyone who needs those services.

 How can I volunteer with Munson Hospice?

 Volunteers are involved throughout the Munson Hospice program, and opportunities include friendly visits, clerical work, personal care, and professional services that are based on interests and comfort levels.
-Training is provided and time commitments vary by position.
-For more information, visit our Hospice volunteer page.
+Contact us and we will provide you more information on this rewarding opportunity.

 How can I give to Munson Hospice?